15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Partial Dentures

-Partials are either made with a plastic base or metal framework that will support several missing teeth.
-These will stay in place with clasps and rests that will form around the remaining teeth.
-The ability to secure partial dentures using surrounding teeth, typically makes them more stable than full dentures.
-Partial dentures are a common tooth replacement option for patients who are missing a few, but not an entire row of teeth.
-Like full dentures, they will need to be removed daily for a proper cleaning.
+Also known as partials, partial dentures are either made with a plastic base or metal framework that supports several missing teeth.
+Partials stay in place with clasps and rests that form around the remaining teeth.
+The ability to secure partial dentures with surrounding teeth typically makes them more stable than full dentures.

 Dental Implant Supported Dentures

-Prosthodontist Dr. Weintstock offers years of experience using the All-on-4 dental implants technique.
-Patients who choose dental implant secured dentures enjoy many added oral health and lifestyle benefits compared to traditional dentures.
-Denture implants will almost fully restore your smile making the best solution for your health.
-To learn more about implant secured dentures and the All on Four process, see All on Four.
+Denture implants will almost fully restore your smile.
+This makes dentures one of the best solutions for your health.
+To learn more about implant-secured dentures and the All on Four process, see All on Four.

-Benefits of Implant Secured Dentures
+The Benefits of Implant Dentures

 • Permanent restoration

-• Helps retain jaw structure
+• Retains jaw structure

 • Encourages natural bone regeneration